Armenian Soviet Socialist Republic: Sovietization

 By September 1920, Turkish forces had invaded Armenia and soon recaptured most of the historical Armenian territories that the Ottomans controlled before 1878.
 Concerned by the rapid advance of the Turkish nationalists, the Bolshevik government in Moscow approached Yerevan and offered to intervene on its behalf.
 However, "the Turks rejected any Russian interference."
 By the end of November, the 11th Red Army had entered the Armenian republic and announced that "Armenia's salvation lay in becoming a Bolshevik state" and "cutting its ties to the West."
-Faced with a dire situation, the Yerevan government instructed Alexander Khatisian to open talks with the Turks and to appoint a team headed by General Drastamat Kanayan to transfer political power to the Bolsheviks.
+Faced with a dire situation, the Yerevan government instructed Alexander Khatisian to open talks with the Turks at Alexandropol and to appoint a team headed by General Drastamat Kanayan to transfer political power to the Bolsheviks.

 On 2 December, Yerevan signed a short-lived pact with Moscow, securing Armenian statehood as a Soviet republic.
 The Bolsheviks promised to "restore Armenia's pre-September 1920 borders" and to grant amnesty to Dashnak and non-Dashnak officials.
 A few days later, however, the Armenian Bolshevik Revkom, led by Sarkis Kasyan and Avis Nurijanyan, arrived in Yerevan with the Red Army.
 Violating the agreement, they arrested several Dashnak leaders and "wreaked havoc for the next two months."

 The war communism policies of the Armenian Revkom were implemented in a high-handed manner and failed to take into account the poor conditions of the republic and the general exhaustion of the population after years of conflict and civil strife.
 As the Soviet Armenian historian Bagrat Borian wrote in 1929, the Revkom engaged in "a series of indiscriminate seizures and confiscations, without regard to class, and without taking into account the general economic and psychological state of the peasantry."
 Such was the degree of the requisitioning and terror imposed by the local Cheka that in February 1921 the Armenians, led by the former leaders of the First Republic, rose up in revolt and briefly unseated the new Soviet government in Yerevan.
 The Red Army, which was campaigning in Georgia at the time, had to return to suppress the revolt.